cservan/METEOR-E/README.md

 # METEOR-E

-An enhanced version of the METEOR mectric (http://www.cs.cmu.edu/~alavie/METEOR/) with DBnary and Word Embeddings.
+An enhanced version of the METEOR metric V1.5 (http://www.cs.cmu.edu/~alavie/METEOR/) with DBnary and Word Embeddings.

 ## Language supported